When does someone need to have joined the University to be eligible for furlough?

 - The funder is content that staff on the award may be furloughed;

-- The funder will allow that part of the salary costs not covered by the CJRS (that is until 30 April 2021 20% of the salary costs, employer NIC and pensions contributions and any amount of the salary cost over £2,500pm) to be charged as an eligible cost to the award; and
+- The funder will allow that part of the salary costs not covered by the CJRS (that is until 30 June 2021 20% of the salary costs, employer NIC and pensions contributions and any amount of the salary cost over £2,500pm, with costs increasing for July, August and September 2021 (for details see employment costs) to be charged as an eligible cost to the award; and

 - The existing value of the award would be preserved, meaning that the effect of recovering salary costs through the CJRS would enable the period of the award and employment of staff to be extended within the limits of funds available within the award.

-We don’t have any departmental/external funds available to furlough an employee who is reaching the end of their fixed-term contract – can we still furlough them and just pay them at 80% of their usual salary, so that the costs are covered by the government’s CJRS?
+We don’t have any departmental/external funds available to furlough an employee who is reaching the end of their fixed-term contract – can we still furlough them and just pay them the proportion of their usual salary that will be covered by the government’s CJRS?

 The University has committed that it will pay staff at their normal rate of pay.